BIOGOAT/organoid_leukemia_analysis/README.md

 # Organoid Leukemia Data Analysis

-These scripts were developed as part of a PhD project at the University Clinic Düsseldorf (Department of Paediatric Oncology, Hematology, and Clinical Immunology) under supervision of Sanil Bhatia PhD and Ute Fischer PhD.
+These scripts were developed by the author Philip Gebing as part of a PhD project at the University Clinic Düsseldorf (Department of Paediatric Oncology, Hematology, and Clinical Immunology) under supervision of Sanil Bhatia PhD and Ute Fischer PhD.

 ## Getting Started